DimitarAtanassov/arc-model-lab/README.md

 | `GET` | `/docs` | Interactive OpenAPI docs |

 New here?
 The [inference, evaluation, and experiments guide](docs/usage.md) walks through each with runnable, real-world examples.
+To validate the whole stack from a clean checkout, follow the [end-to-end testing guide](docs/end-to-end-testing.md).

 Summarize a document (the caller names the model and the decoding config):